Skip to main content

 An improved tech stack enables Taskrabbit to meet the shifting needs of customers and agents in a remote-first work environment, and to allocate resources and support channels accordingly.

 “With so many people working from home, they now have the freedom and flexibility to contact support whenever they want, through chat or a quick phone call,” says Kevin Rury, senior workforce management analyst.
 “We’re trying to understand these new patterns and new ways customers are interacting with us, so we can adjust our staffing and scheduling agents appropriately.
-Because we support multiple time zones and six distinct languages, we have to make sure that those are covered by the right agents.”
+Because we support multiple time zones and nine distinct languages, we have to make sure that those are covered by the right agents.”

 Becoming a remote-first company with everyone working from home has also helped Taskrabbit improve the employee experience and become more agile as an organization.
 Edwards shares, “Creating a flexible work environment enabled the company to expand operating hours to better fit the needs of clients and Taskers, so we’re seeing the best of both worlds.”